yuliskov/SmartTube/docs/youtube-live-channel-playback.md

 - **Strong implementation inference:** a shared request/cookie/context coordinator matches current server-directed SABR behavior, but only a real capture can prove every cross-track expectation.
 - **Strong implementation inference:** the existing MediaServiceCore channel groups consistently surface the active broadcast before unrelated content; deterministic classification is tested, but live service ordering can evolve.
 - **Unknown:** atomic `/player` reload with returned reload context is not wired in this checkout; bounded typed fallback is used.
-- **Unknown:** absolute DVR position preservation across SABR→DASH/HLS is not proven.
+- **Unknown:** absolute DVR position preservation across HLS/DASH/SABR transport fallback is not proven.
 - **Unknown:** production live SABR remains gated until a public SABR-capable live test passes on target hardware.

 ## 16. Component diagram